seleniumbase/SeleniumBase/README.md

 self.find_element("textarea").send_keys(Keys.SPACE + Keys.BACK_SPACE + '\n')  # The backspace should cancel out the space, leaving you with the newline
 ```

-<h4>Getting the text from an element on a page</h4>
+🔵 Getting the text from an element on a page:

 ```python
 text = self.get_text("header h2")
 ```

-<h4>Getting the attribute value from an element on a page</h4>
+🔵 Getting the attribute value from an element on a page:

 ```python
 attribute = self.get_attribute("#comic img", "title")
 ```

-<h4>Asserting existance of an element on a page within some number of seconds:</h4>
+🔵 Asserting existance of an element on a page within some number of seconds:

 ```python
 self.wait_for_element_present("div.my_class", timeout=10)
 ```
 (NOTE: You can also use: ``self.assert_element_present(ELEMENT)``)

-<h4>Asserting visibility of an element on a page within some number of seconds:</h4>
+🔵 Asserting visibility of an element on a page within some number of seconds:

 ```python
 self.wait_for_element_visible("a.my_class", timeout=5)
 ```

 (NOTE: The short versions of this are ``self.find_element(ELEMENT)`` and ``self.assert_element(ELEMENT)``.
 The find_element() version returns the element)

 Since the line above returns the element, you can combine that with .click() as shown below: